 Often, inflammation, on the first morning after surgery treatment is when it is most severe and intense.
 You’re also at the greatest risk of developing cold sores from a lip filler enhancement procedure one to two days after this enhancement.
 The upper lip will have considerable projection and might be considerably larger than the lower lip.
 Lip fillers can be tailored to meet your requirements, but they may need correction if you did not request that they be applied that way.

 Also, during this time, you may feel highly anxious.
 The lips will appear big due to the inflammation.
 Understandably, you may begin thinking the worst; however, things will subside and get better.

 You may have an issue drinking or eating, but always remember that this is just a temporary brief phase.
 It becomes worse before it gets better.
 You must consult with the surgeon regarding the things you can and cannot afford.

 Or else, you may risk a slow process in recovery.
 Sensitivity is also common in the first couple of days.
-However, tenderness, discomfort as well as pain are also common at this phase.
+However, tenderness, discomfort as well as pain after lip filler is also common at this phase.